helq/report-hw1-IELE4014/04-models.md

 hidden layer.

-The efect of the 8.5% threshold can be seen in the number of epochs the model was trained before it was stopped, see figure \ref{img06}.
+The efect of the 8.5% threshold can be seen in the number of epochs the model was trained before it was stopped, see figure \ref{im06}.
 For big models ($neurons > 40$) the effect in the number of epochs necessary to make the NN learn the data is very small, just about 10-12 epochs.
-The threshold never affects models that cannot memorize enough, those with a small number of neurons ($neurons < 9$) in the hidden layer, the training process is stopped for these models when they stabilize enough.
+The threshold (8.5%) never affects models that cannot memorize enough, those with a small number of neurons ($neurons < 9$) in the hidden layer, the training process is stopped for these models when they stabilize enough.

-Models that stabilize and don't seem to memorize much the training that should be considered the best, therefore the best model could either have 2, 3 or 4 neurons in the hidden layer.
-Given all the above the best model to select seems to be a NN with 4 neurons in the hidden layer.
+Models that stabilize and don't seem to memorize much should be considered the best, therefore the best model could either have 2, 3 or 4 neurons in the hidden layer.
+Given all the above the best model to select seems to be a NN with 2 neurons in the hidden layer.

 ![K-fold Cross Validation Error on number of neurons in hidden layer, no aparent model is better than the rest\label{im04}](imgs/im04.eps)